AnaAGG/Time_Series_Project/README.md

 On the other hand, at the dawn of the industrial revolution, the Earth’s atmosphere contained 278 parts of CO₂ per million.
 Today, after more than two and a half centuries of fossil fuel use, that figure is around 414 parts per million (ppm).
 If the build-up of CO₂ continues at current rates, by 2060 it will have passed 560 ppm – more than double the level of pre-industrial times.

 Exactly how the climate will respond to all this extra CO₂ is one of the central questions in climate science.
-Just how much will the climate actually change?

-> The aim of this project is to make predictions of the evolution of temperature and CO2 emissions through Time Series Analysis using *Prophet* python library.
+> The aim of this project is to make predictions of the evolution of temperature and CO2 emissions through **Time Series Analysis using *Prophet* python library**.

+## What is Time Series Analysis?

+A time series is simply a series of data points ordered in time.
+In a time series, time is often the independent variable and the goal is usually to make a forecast for the future.

+In Time Series, we have only 2 variables, time & the variable we want to forecast.
+E.g. height of ocean tides, count of sunspots, regular changing of seasons every year, glowing of rice light, motion of pendulum in vacuum.
+Etc. etc. any event occurring at equal interval and contains time as a variable.

-## **Time Series Components**
+### **Time Series Components**